| |

 Close-up of a glass bowl with a whisk mixing a smooth sauce, set against a kitchen background.

-2 • Add the aromatics:
+2 • Now the flavor bomb:

-3 • Mix in the spice blend:
+3 • Add the spices:

 Raw chicken breast on a cutting board, surrounded by fresh herbs and spices ready for preparation.

-5 • Marinate the chicken:
+5 • Marinate that chicken, baby:

 A person raises a bag of meat high above their head, showcasing its contents.